CasperDev/vz-dis-dos/doc/source/Chapter3/storage.rst

 type of access (e.g. from writing to reading).

-If the file to be closed is not open at all, i.e. there is no open file control block for this file, the CLOSE command is skipped without any error message.
+If the file to be closed is not open at all, i.e. there is no open file control block for this file, the :guilabel:`CLOSE` command is skipped without any error message.
 This is especially useful for closing all files used in a program prophylactically at the end without checking which ones are currently open.